SigurdJanson/rapdundo/README.md

 But then it got lost again.
 I do not seem to be the only one who noticed it.
 A "distant colleague" wrote in 2007: "Undo functionality seems to be in increasingly short supply on the more recent raft of web 2.0. websites, especially on sites that make heavy use of AJAX".

 I can only speculate why it happened.
 In my professional career I had a number of conversations that may give some pointers.
 Discussions were about data base applications that write everything directly into the base.
 Every action had been logged with a time stamp and could litterally not be undone.
 But - of course - there is no reason why an undo could not have helped to remove a wrong data entry from the data base so that the user can correct it.
 Also mobile apps became a standard including the (overused) mobile first paradigm.
 And there is hardly enough screen space for the tasks themselves.
-Where could you possibly put the undo?
+Where could you possibly put the undo? and, finally, one reason could be the "requirement" of intuitive interfaces.
+At least I hear that a lot.
+Product managers want their app to be intuitive.
+If the interface is intuitive - so the assumption - users clearly understand what they do on every step.
+But if that is true and people know what to do on every step, is there a need for undo?
+The previous section made the case: yes, even if there was an overall intuitive interface, we would still need undo.
+But we would probably would not need it that much.

 I suspect that many UX designers except myself still advocated undo but somehow it did not survive the implementation phase.